markymawk/BrawlCratePlugins/README.md

 ## 4.4 MDL0 Set All FogIndex & LightSet
 **Usage:** Right-click any MDL0 node with materials

-Set all of the model's materials' FogIndex or LightSetIndex values to the given value (-1 to 20).
+Set all of the model's materials' FogIndex or LightSetIndex values to the entered value (-1 to 20).

 ## 4.5 PAT0 Set Palettes to Texture Name
 **Usage:** Right-click any PAT0, PAT0 texture entry, or PAT0 material entry

-Set each palette within a PAT0 frame to match the name of the texture.
+Set each frame's palette within a PAT0 entry to match the name of the texture on that frame.

 ## 4.6 Set All Game & Watch Colors
 **Usage:** Right-click a CLR0 animation inside FitGameWatch00.pac, or the corresponding ColorRegister0 entry